 Before the advent of the giant shopping malls, the residents of Rio, the Cariocas, chose to shop in the late afternoon when the temperature began to fall.
 That changed in April 1980 with the opening of Rio Sul, a massive shopping complex that sits on the main artery linking Copacabana and Botafogo with the city.
 Centrally located Rio Sul is no more than a thirty minutes drive from most of the zona sul, including the beach areas of Copacabana and Ipanema.

 In October 1981, Rio Sul was joined by the even larger Barra Shopping, a massive US style mall located in the then new and fast growing residential area of Barra da Tijuca, a catchment area that also attracts customers from São Conrado, Ipanema and parts of the zona norte.
 Today Barra Shopping has over 600 stores that attract 2.5 million visitors each month.
-As well as a shopping centre, Barra Shopping boasts an extensive entertainment complex including the New York City annex and a bowling alley and ice rink.
+As well as a shopping centre, Barra Shopping boasts an extensive entertainment complex including the New York City annex with its multiplex cinema.

-Its most recent addition, Village Mall, is a new shopping centre in its own right that focuses on high end brands, both national and international.
-It also has nice restaurants and bars, a multiplex and one of Rio’s most modern theatres.
+Its most recent addition, Village Mall, is a shopping centre in its own right that focuses on high end brands, both national and international.
+It also has nice restaurants and bars, a multiplex and one of Rio’s most modern and comfortable theatres.

 Shopping by Area